fran0x4B/portfolio/README.md

 I'm a **Network Security Engineer** specializing in perimeter protection, VPN management, and IPS/IDS tuning using **Check Point** and **Fortigate** technologies.
 Recently, I've been involved in hybrid cloud integration with **Azure** and SD-WAN deployments, focusing on traffic inspection and segmentation.

-I’m currently transitioning into a **CSIRT Technical Lead** role, deepening my skills in detection engineering, log analysis, and incident response coordination.
+I’m currently transitioning into a **Security Operations/Blue Team** role, deepening my skills in detection engineering, log analysis, and incident response coordination.

 ---